celo-org/celo-monorepo/packages/docs/getting-started/running-a-validator.md

 ### Create the Validator and Validator Group accounts

-These are going to be the most important keys you'll generate.
-These are the keys that will control funds, participate in the PoS protocol and authorize other keys.
-They only need to be unlocked for when you submit transactions, so they can be unlocked on your local machine.
-Ideally they live on a hardware wallet.
-For this guide, we'll create the keys on a local node:
+First, you'll need to generate account keys for your Validator and Validator Group.
+These are the keys that will have access to your Celo Gold, and thus should be handled with care.
+For the purposes of this guide, we will be storing these keys on your local machine, but we recommend that you store then in a more secure manner.

 ```bash
 # On your local machine